MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/known-issues.md

 - **DKE templates and DKE user-defined properties**.
 For more information, see [Double Key Encryption (DKE)](plan-implement-tenant-key.md#double-key-encryption-dke).

-- **Removing external content marking in apps**
+- **Removing external content marking in apps**.
+For more information, see [The client side of Azure Information Protection](rms-client/use-client.md).

 - The following advanced settings:

     - **customPropertiesByLabel**.
 For more information, see [Applying a custom property when a label is applied](rms-client/clientv2-admin-guide-customizations.md#apply-a-custom-property-when-a-label-is-applied).

     - **labelByCustomProperties** and **EnableLabelBySharePointProperties**.
 For more information, see [Migrate labels from Secure Islands and other labeling solutions](rms-client/clientv2-admin-guide-customizations.md#migrate-labels-from-secure-islands-and-other-labeling-solutions).

-For more information, see [The client side of Azure Information Protection](rms-client/use-client.md).

 ## Known issues in policies